 Neveh Shalom Synagogue

-The Neveh Shalome or Shalom is the first Jewish synagogue of Kolkata built in the 1830s.
+The Neveh Shalome or Shalom is the first Jewish synagogue of Calcutta built in the 1830s.
 The original prayer hall of Jews stood at the same place where now Maghen David synagogue stands.
 The one you see now was built later in early 20th CE in the same complex.

 We were lucky that the caretaker of Neveh Shalom synagogue opened it for us and allowed us to see it in detail.
 For the first time, I saw the altar of a synagogue which has commandments written on it.
 It resembles a church except that altar is different.
 The hall is simple with old style cane furniture.
 There is a central podium I assume for Rabbi to make announcements.

 An exhibition of the first floor here was showcasing the Jews in India.
 There was a wooden platform with poles on its all 4 corners.
 This is the place to get married.
-The exhibition had the copies of wedding contracts called Ketubahs and how they changed over time.
-When I entered the synagogue, Rangan Da told me that only about 20 Jews are left in Kolkata and most of them are senior citizens.
+The exhibition had copies of wedding contracts called Ketubahs and how they changed over time.
+When I entered the synagogue, Rangan Da told me that only about 20 Jews are left in the city and most of them are senior citizens.
 When we were leaving the caretaker informed us of a recent death and the number was down to 19.
-The reason for this low population is that most Jews migrated when India became independent in 1947 and birth of Jewish state of Israel in 1948.
+The reason for this low population is that most Jews migrated when India became independent in 1947 and birth of the Jewish state of Israel in 1948.

 I would remember speaking to the nuns there.
 When I told them I have come from Goa, they immediately switched to Konkani.